raquel-oliveira/Project5/README.md

 - Format used : PNG
 - Revelation : acquires determined number of bits (set in the code), and prints in the console the LSb for all the color components concerned (magic number not implemented)

+24/01/2016 - Steganography Software Version 4:
+This version is the upgrade version of last version.
+With a instruct compress, compress a message in Java (dissimulation), and decompress the message in C (revelation)

+Dissimulation : Compress a message, dissimulate it in a image.

+Revalation : Reveal message from image, then decompress it.

+MVP : 1 bit used when hiding message, channel RGB, direct (first pixel to last, going in rows)

 ## Maintainers ##
 ------------------